 And Now What You’ve All Been Waiting For…Food Porn!

 Of course there is more to Indonesian food then just the street vendors and small shanty restaurants.
 I’ve also tried the Indonesian food at fancy restaurants with much less success.
 Don’t get me wrong, the food was still good.
 But considering how expensive it was ($30 USD for two people) and the fact that the food tasted exactly the same as that which cost $2 USD, it just was not worth it.
-Especially for backpackers and other budget travelers.
+Especially for first time backpackers and other budget travelers.

 Notice the prices on the menu below (roughly 11,000 rupiah = $1 USD)